rickonz/project-sites/docs/_posts/2020-12-10-spotify-time-series.md

 There are one or two out of the total five data points are outside the interval.
 The inaccuracy here might be due to the fisrt 20 - 30 observations, which exhibit relatively stationary trend comparing to the following positive linear trend.
 Those data are conclude from the song track from roughly 1921-1950, where the world is undergoing an unsual time due to the instability of society, such as wars, revolutions...
 The amount of song track data for those period of time we have is also limited comparing to the data for later years.

 To fit a model that could make better prediction on the future value, we might consider exclude those data, however, since we only have 100 observations in total in this dataset, it is not appropriate to do so.
-Overall, our time series model ARIMA(6,1,2):
-$$(1 + 0.5342 B - 0.1713 B^2 - 0.2227 B^4 + 0.3637 B^6)(1 - B) X_t = (1 - 0.9717 B + 0.4637 B^2 ) Z_t $$
-are able to give approximate forecasting the engergy index for future song tracks.
+Overall, our time series model ARIMA(6,1,2) are able to give approximate forecasting the engergy index for future song tracks.

 ### 5. Conclusion